Churchill Brothers FC: 1988–2009

-After the take over by Churchill, the club went on to win the Durand Cup in 2007 and the 2008–09 I-League, Durand Cup in 2009, IFA Shield in the same year.
+After the take over by Churchill, the club went on to win the Durand Cup in 2007, and the 2008–09 I-League, Durand Cup in 2009, IFA Shield in the same year.
+In 2008, Nigerian World Cupper Emeka Ezeugo was appointed club's head coach.
 They also emerged as runners-up of the 2007–08 I-League, the inaugural season.
 Through their I-League win Churchill Brothers FC were able to play in the 2010 Asian Champions League qualifiers which they lost and moved to the 2010 AFC Cup.
-During the AFC Cup they won two games against Al-Hilal Al-Sahili and finished runners up in their group, advancing to the next round.
+During the AFC Cup they won two games against Al-Hilal Al-Sahili and finished runners-up in their group, advancing to the next round.
 Finally, they were defeated 1–2 to Al-Qadsia at the Mohammed Al-Hamad Stadium.

 2010–2019

-Churchill Brothers had contracted manager Vincent Subramaniam for the 2010–11 season but through the season Vincent left his post as the manager and club went the rest of the season with Croatian Drago Mamić, who has helped them win the IFA Shield that year.
+Churchill Brothers was managed by Singaporean Vincent Subramaniam for the 2010–11 season.
+The club went the rest of the season with Croatian Drago Mamić, who helped them win the IFA Shield that year.

-On 9 June 2011, Churchill Brothers announced they have signed former Portugal national football team assistant coach Manuel Gomes as permanent coach.
-His start proved to be successful as the club captured the 2011 Durand Cup for the third team in their history in October 2011, defeating Prayag United 5–4.
+On 9 June 2011, Churchill Brothers announced they have signed former Portugal national football team assistant coach Manuel Gomes as a permanent coach.
+His start proved to be successful as the club captured the 2011 Durand Cup for the third time in their history in October 2011, defeating Prayag United 5–4.
 However, on 15 February 2012, it was announced that Gomes had resigned and that former coach Carlos Roberto Pereira would be brought in on a caretaker basis.

 Then on 13 July 2012, it was announced that Mariano Dias had been signed to become their new full-time head coach.
 After his first season in charge, Dias managed to lead Churchill Brothers to the I-League championship, their second domestic title in the history.

-After the end of 2013–14 I-League season, Churchill finished on twelfth position with 25 points in 24 matches and was evicted from I-League for not fulfilling the Asian Football Confederation's club licensing criteria.
+After the end of 2013–14 I-League season, Churchill finished in twelfth position with 25 points in 24 matches and was evicted from I-League for not fulfilling the Asian Football Confederation's club licensing criteria.
 In that season, they clinched the 2013–14 Indian Federation Cup title.
 In November 2017, it was announced that Ukrainian Mykola Shevchenko joined Churchill as their head coach.
-His first game as manager occurred on 2 December 2017, when Churchill took on Shillong Lajong, resulting in a 2–0 loss.
+His first game as a manager occurred on 2 December 2017, when Churchill took on Shillong Lajong, resulting in a 2–0 loss.
 His stint came to an end as he was sacked from the position.
-Churchill then roped in Joseph Afusi of Nigeria as technical derector, but were relegated at the end of the 2017–18 season, with just 17 points from 18 games.
+Churchill then roped in Joseph Afusi of Nigeria as technical director, but were relegated at the end of the 2017–18 season, with just 17 points from 18 games.
 However, their position was reinstated by the AIFF, after a successful appeal by the club.